florianmarkusse/html-parser/README.md

   We initialize a `TextStore` to manage the text content of the HTML file.

 - **DOM Initialization:**
-  We create a `flo_html_Dom` structure and parse an HTML file named "test-file.html" using `createflo_html_DomFromFile`.
+  We create a `flo_html_Dom` structure and parse an HTML file named "test-file.html" using `flo_html_createDomFromFile`.
 The parsed DOM is stored in the `dom` structure.

 - **Querying for the `<body>` Element:**
   We use `querySelector` to find the `<body>` element in the parsed DOM and retrieve its node ID.